kingyue737/vitify-nuxt/README.md

 - 🪟 Default layout with drawer, header and footer

-- 🧭 Auto generated navigation drawer and breadcrumbs based on routes
+- 🧭 Auto-generated navigation drawer and breadcrumbs based on routes

 - 🔔 Notification store